np25071984/price-manager/readme.md

 ## TODO

-* introduce websites for feeding with own items, prices...
+* Queue for both price generation and processing with statuses
+* Item Delete button on shop page (remove from the shop)
 * rename Price to BasePrice
 * add Sales for websites
 * add type item option (EDP/EDT/Perfume)